James Richard Cocke

 James Richard Cocke (1863 – April 12, 1900), who had been blind since infancy, was an American physician, homeopath, and a pioneer hypnotherapist.

 Early life

 He was born in the South of the United States, and had been totally blind since he was an infant.
 His sight had been completely destroyed when acid was accidentally applied to his eyes when he was just three weeks old.

 He moved to Boston around 1885.

 He was considered to be "highly educated"; and, despite his total blindness, "was able to go around the city at will", and "could play a piano with much skill":

-Dr. James P.[sic] Cocke of Boston, though blind, is one of the most enthusiastic bicycle riders.
-He rides a duplicate with Mrs. Cocke.

 Marriages

 Once he had moved to Boston, he married a Mrs. Green of Springfield, Massachusetts:

-They did not live long together, and at a subsequent court trial it was proved that before getting a divorce Cocke married a Miss Townsend of Hartford, Conn.
-His second wife left him, and in the resulting litigation Cocke lost all his money, his standing as a physician, and came so near losing his mind that he was confined for a time in a city institution in Boston Harbor.
-Four months ago [viz., December 1899] he returned to the city [of Boston] and married a Miss Carlotta Harrington of Ohio …

 Miss Harrington, aged 23, was a medical student, and had been acting as Cocke's amanuensis.

 They had only been married for about seven weeks at the time of Cocke's suicide in April 1900.